mayurprajapatii/Cf7-to-any-API/README.txt

 = Which platforms can I connect my contact form 7 using your plugin? = Any platform.
 That’s the magic of our plugin.
 Using this plugin, you can connect your contact form 7 to any third party platform like Mailbluster, Mailchimp, Zapier, Pilotsolution, Virtuagym, Salesforce, Odoo, Sage CRM and many more.
 You can also connect to your custom CRMs or ERPs using APIs.

+= Does your plugin support OAuth2 integration?
+Yes, we offer paid plugin customization for APIs that require OAuth2 integration.
+Our development team will tailor the plugin to fit your API specifications and provide you with an updated version.For more details, please connect with us on email <a href="mailto:support@contactformtoapi.com">support@contactformtoapi.com</a>.

 = Is there any limitation on how many platforms I can connect? = No limitation.
 You can connect any number of platforms and there is no limit on the number of API calls.
 The plugin is completely free.